How does it feel when someone calls you a name?

 A more detailed explanation of what each of these labels mean and how they play out for the individual is shown in the diagrams below.

-There is also several other personality type assessment tools that companies are using.
+There are also several other personality type assessment tools that companies are using.

 A much simpler one that is easier to administer, share and remember is called the DOPE Bird assessment.
 Where D.O.P.E. stands for – Dove, Owl, Peacock and Eagle